 Step #10 Drive into the actual port and park in loading building

 At this point you are ready to drive into the port for loading into the container.
 Queue up in the big entrance line with all your paperwork, a final check and they will wave you into a giant Fumigation chamber that sprays your truck, just drive on through.
 As you drive through keep straight ahead until you see a bunch of trucks queued up and a large building with entrance ramp on your left.
 Drive up the ramp and park.
+In case that something goes wrong and you need ceramic paint protection contact professionals so you can be sure it’s a great job.

 Drive up the ramp into the large building seen here on the left.